cocotb/cocotb/documentation/source/index.rst

 and has been used with a variety of simulators on Linux, Windows and macOS.
 Please check the :ref:`simulator-support` page for specifics.

+You can try the latest released version live in a web browser with :gitpod:`Gitpod<>`.
-A (possibly older) version of cocotb can be used live in a web browser on `EDA Playground <https://www.edaplayground.com>`_.
+A (possibly older) version of cocotb can also be used on `EDA Playground <https://www.edaplayground.com>`_.

 ************************